Lindtrs/duinocoin-docker/README.md

 # duinocoin-docker
-A simple docker image containing the Duinocoin Miner! https://www.duinocoin.com/
+A simple docker image containing the Official Duinocoin Miner! https://www.duinocoin.com/

-This image allows you to easily deploy a Duincoin mining server.
-You only need to set 4 environment variables.
+This image allows you to easily deploy a Duinocoin miner, which you can configure to mine with specific options, like number of threads, difficulty, etc. This repository is constantly updated as the Duinocoin team releases updates.

 ## Configuration